hacky1997/hacky1997/README.md

 - **📝 Lead Testing Initiatives:** Oversee functional, regression, and performance testing efforts, ensuring comprehensive coverage and high-quality deliverables.
 - **🤝 Contribute to Open Source:** Engage with the open-source community by contributing to projects, collaborating with other developers, and sharing knowledge.
 - **🚀 Explore AI Automation:** Pursue innovative approaches in AI automation, continuously expanding skills and integrating new technologies into workflows.

+### 💻 Can I use your code for my Projects?
+- Yes! absolutely.
+You are 100% free to use my projects, and I won't mind if you make money from them 💰.